jenkinsci/plugin-modernizer-tool/README.md

 - `--maven-home` or `-m`: (optional) Path to the Maven home directory.
 Required if both `MAVEN_HOME` and `M2_HOME` environment variables are not set.
 The minimum required version is 3.9.7.

+- `--source-java-major-version`: (optional) Java major version to use before applying the recipes.
+Defaults to 8.

+- `--target-java-major-version`: (optional) Java major version to use to apply the recipes and the plugin after applying the recipes.
+Defaults to 17.

 - `--version` or `-v`: (optional) Displays the version of the Plugin Modernizer tool.

 ## Plugin Input Format